 Industrial water treatment encompasses everything a manufacturing facility does to incoming municipal water.
 Often, the water passes through a treatment plant on-site to remove minerals and other byproducts of local water treatment.
 This treatment may include filtration or purification through reverse osmosis.

-Some facilities have strict constraints for the purity of the water they use.
-For instance, food and beverage manufacturers require purified process water, typically using reverse osmosis, to provide potable water for food or drink production.
+Many facilities have strict constraints on the purity of the water they use.
+Food and beverage manufacturers require purified process water, typically using reverse osmosis, to provide potable water for food or drink production.
 Pharmaceutical companies may also require purified water for medication manufacturing.
 Processes that do not use the water for human consumption or as part of manufacturing goods for human use may still require treated water.

 While purifying water will allow it to move throughout the facility for use as process water, it likely will need additional treatment for specific applications to ensure that it performs as needed.
 Even the purest water can eventually pick up materials that lead to corrosion, bacteria growth or freezing.
 Therefore, chemical additions and the equipment used for maintaining clean water are essential components for cooling towers, boilers and closed loop systems.
 For instance, in closed loop systems, process water will need corrosion prevention agents added to the feed water.